Resume

 Harvard University

-- Mentored undergraduate and early graduate students on various studies related to explainable AI, visualization, and language model interpretability
+- Mentored undergrad and early grad students on explainable AI, visualization, and LLM interpretability

 - Results: three accepted workshop submissions and four papers in preparation

-- Organised and led student activities and outdoor trips aimed at improving mental and physical health
+- Organised student activities and outdoor trips aimed at improving mental and physical health

 Massive Activations in Language Reasoning Models: What Are They Good For?